sahupra1357/StockReSearchMCP/README.md

 ## 💡 Tips

-1. **Start with mock data** - Test the system before adding API integrations
+1. **Live data only** - The system uses Yahoo Finance exclusively for real-time prices, news, and events (no mock data)
-2. **Rate limiting** - Be mindful of API rate limits when using real data
+2. **Rate limiting** - Yahoo Finance through yfinance has built-in rate limiting
-3. **Caching** - Consider caching API responses to reduce costs
+3. **Caching** - Consider caching API responses for frequently queried stocks
-4. **Error handling** - Add robust error handling for production use
+4. **Error handling** - System fails gracefully if Yahoo Finance data is unavailable (no fallback to mock data)
-5. **Logging** - Use logging to debug issues and monitor performance
+5. **Logging** - All operations are logged to `logs/` directory for debugging

 ---